Usage

 Common coordinate frames are the Ecliptic, Galactic, and Celestial frames (these are represented as

-"E", "G", "C" in healpy
+"E", "G", "C" in healpy), which can be specified

 either through string representations: